Optimum (brand): Overview

 Optimum TV offers cable television service in several tiers, the names of which have changed over time.
 Optimum offers broadband internet service, similarly with several tiers available.
-The company also offers a low-cost broadband option, Altice Advantage Internet.
+The company also offers a low-cost broadband option, Optimum Advantage Internet.
 Optimum offers landline VOIP telephone service branded as Optimum Voice; the service utilizes a telephony-capable cable modem to provide the service, either alone or combined into a household's main cable modem box.

 Optimum provides small and mid-sized businesses with Internet, telephone, television, mobile, WiFi, and advertising services.

 History

 Optimum began as a "30-channel system built in the 1970s" using "copper cable" technology.
 Modernizations and expansions of their services included "a fiber optic network" and more channels, with an expanded set of offerings.
 As of 2020, the name is still used.

 The original Optimum pre-digital technology was limited in the number of channels it could carry.
 The trademark (styled as OPTIMUM) was "first in use in commerce in August 1994".